stevehobbsdev/kanban-board-pwa/README.md

 # VueJS Kanban Board

-This is the companion code repository for the [Auth0](https://auth0.com) blog article [Vue.js Kanban Board: The Development Process](https://auth0.com/blog/vuejs-kanban-board-the-development-process); a client-side Kanban board written in Vue.js.
+This is the companion code repository for a forthcoming [Auth0](https://auth0.com) blog article, extending [Vue.js Kanban Board: The Development Process](https://auth0.com/blog/vuejs-kanban-board-the-development-process), adding offline features and data storage capabilities.

-## Demo application

-Feel free to play around with [the demo application](https://kanban.elkdanger.co.uk) that accompanies this code.

-Some screenshots of what you can build with the article:
+Some screenshots of the original application that you will build:

 ![The Kanban board view](/screenshots/kanban-board.png?raw=true "The board view")
 ![The Kanban backlog view](/screenshots/kanban-backlog.png?raw=true "The backlog view")